shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

     ssh demouser@192.168.0.8
     ```

 26. Enter 'yes' when prompted whether to connect.
-Use the password **<inject key="SmartHotelHost Admin Password" />**.
+Use the password **<inject key="SmartHotel Admin Password" />**.

     ![Screenshot showing the command prompt with an SSH session to UbuntuWAF.](Images/ssh.png "SSH session with UbuntuWAF")

-27. Enter the following command, followed by the password **<inject key="SmartHotelHost Admin Password" />** when prompted:
+27. Enter the following command, followed by the password **<inject key="SmartHotel Admin Password" />** when prompted:

     ```
     sudo -s